Decolonial-AI/www/content/posts/decolonial-Foresight-1/index.md

 ---
 title: "Decolonial Foresight (1): Put the Fire Out"
-date: 2020-08-23
+date: 2020-09-05
 draft: true
-author: Shakir Mohamed
-toc: false
-type: page
 tags: ["africa", "beta-testing", "coloniality", "poetry", "power"]
+series: ["Decolonial Foresight"]

-lastmod: 2020-08-25
+#lastmod: 2020-08-25
 katex: true
 math: true

 ---

 Between 1996 and 2002, South Africa convened a series of hearings—as part of its recovery from the injustices of aparthheid—known as the [Truth And Reconciliation Commission (TRC)](https://en.wikipedia.org/wiki/Truth_and_Reconciliation_Commission_(South_Africa)).
 Having heard from apartheid’s victims and perpetrators, one outcome stood out: that there was very little overlap of victims between those seeking restitution and those seeking amnesty.
 This was a period of disjunction, split between those who came before the Commission and who repeatedly said they could not forget the harms done to them, and those who sought amnesty but repeatedly could not remember any details of their acts and complicity.
-Can’t forget-can’t remember[^sue].
+Can’t forget--can’t remember[^sue].

 [^sue]: Sue Williams captured this disjunction her exhibition Can’t forget, Can’t remember, Apartheid Museum 2002.